G6EJD/ESP32-8266-Sensor-Monitor/README.md

 Or if your PC does not have 'Bonjour' installed, this is needed to resolve mult-cast DNS packets and resolves the address sesnorserver.local to the IP address, in which case enter in the browser address bar:http://192.168.0.99/sensor?Sensor=1&temperature=21.2&humidity=50.1&pressure=1001&spare=0&sensortype="Mine"

-For Clients, find the example IP address of 192.168.0.99 and edit this to match your choice of IP address for the Sensor Monitor.
+Setup:

+1. Determine your Routers address typically http://192.168.0.1 or https://192.168.5.1

+2. Choose an IP addrress on your network, I used IPAddress local_IP(192, 168, 0, 99); // Set your server's fixed IP address

+3. Set the Gateway address to match your Routers.
+IPAddress gateway(192, 168, 0, 1);  // Set your network Gateway usually your Router base address

+4. Set a sub-net mask IPAddress subnet(255, 255, 255, 0);

+5. Now set DOmain Name Server Address, again the address of your Router.
+IPAddress dns(192,168,0,1); // Set your network DNS usually your Router base address

+6. Change these entries to match your ssid and password:

+const char ssid_1[]     = "your_SSID1";

+const char password_1[] = "your_PASSWORD_for SSID1";

+For Client programming ensure they use the same fixed IP address, in this example 192.168.0.99.

 For the Clients, wire your sensors accordingly and change the sensor pins in the Source code to match your pins.

 Compile and uploadAdjust the names and types and units as desired.

-To see the sensors use http://sensorserver.local/sensor or http://192.168.0.99/sensorTo test the server use http://sensorserver.local/ or http://192.168.0.99/
+To see the sensors use http://sensorserver.local/sensor or http://192.168.0.99/sensor

+To test the server use http://sensorserver.local/ or http://192.168.0.99/

-Upload the example icons to your SD Card using the ESP.
+Upload the example icons to your SD Card using the ESP upload function.